tiffanyqi/chinese-wanikani/README.md

 - `python3 manage.py runserver`, runs the app! now go to localhost:8000 to ensure it works
 - run `bash wanikani/management/commands/setup_db.sh` to populate characters and vocabulary in the database
 - create a user!
 This will automatically create ProgressCharacters for you.

+# Running the app
+- `pipenv shell` creates the virtual environment for you
+- `npm run dev` runs webpack
+- `python3 manage.py runserver`, runs the server, will show up as localhost:8000

+# Schema:
+- Each character has its own information based on the full JSON dictionary and various information from the user
+- User class
+- Session class - each review or lesson session

 # TODOs: